Shaktish-Prajapati/Machine-learning-Project-Terrain-Classfication/README.md

 Only Code:- Satelitte Image Classification.ipynb

-This project was done in a group of two people:
+This project was done in a group:

 Shaktish Prajapati(11810947)                                              Abhimanyu Singh(11800740)